top of page

 There are actually two main types of Elder, American (Sambucus nigra sbsp.
 Canadensis) and Black Elder (S. nigra sbsp. nigra).
 They are considered to be subspecies.
 Most people are more familiar with the Black Elder, but both have a long and rich history of use.

-There have been many an article on the health benefits of elderberry, along with a lot of research.
+There have been many articles on the health benefits of elderberry, along with a lot of research.

 If anyone is interested, I would be happy to share articles or scientific papers with you, but the benefits and quality control of Elderberry are for an article for another day.